libazhahei/VerticalFarm/README.md

 > Thanks Zixi and his PCB Design.   [https://github.com/1-hexene/CropWaifu](https://github.com/1-hexene/CropWaifu)

-> Thanks Riley and Amber for Frontend Design and implementation

-> Feel free to do more development based on our project.

 > Issue Requests if you wanna any help on this topic

 Please check tags for source code.